Ecommerce has evolved a lot in recent years.

 But alongside these innovations come more competition than ever.
 Anyone can start an online store with just $50, and people are!

 If you want to beat the competition, you need every slight edge you can get.
-Luckily, I’ve put together 12 crucial eCommerce best practices in 2018 for you to improve your store.
+Luckily, I’ve put together 12 crucial ecommerce best practices for you to improve your store.

 Let’s dive in!